brentongunning/rust-bch/README.md

 *parity-bitcoin* - The parity Bitcoin client is a full node in Rust.
 Its code is more full-featured and also more complex.

 *bitcrust* - The bitcrust project is strong in some areas and lacking in others.
 The two projects could be used together.

-# Support for the November 2018 hard fork

-This library supports the SV implementation of Bitcoin Cash.
-It includes the new opcodes OP_MUL, OP_RSHIFT, OP_LSHIFT, and OP_INVERT and the increased script op limit.
-CDS and CTOR validation are not supported.

 # License